maiza989/MusicPlayerDemo/README.md

 ## Instruction
 - Download the project
-> - Navigate to the saved location and run "MusicPlayerDemo"
+> - Navigate to the saved location and run "MusicPlayerDemo".
-> - File > Open > Select desired audio file to play
+> - File > Open > Select desired audio file to play.
-> - CURRENT DEMO IS NOT UP TO DATE